Keeping students safe at school

 Safety is not just about building security and emergency protocols.
 It’s also about school climate and personal relationships.
 District staff are working at all levels to continuously improve facilities and update safety plans, as well as support students’ mental health and emotional well-being.

-Here are a few things we’re working on right now:
+Here are a few ways we're working to keep schools safe:

 - Implementing Standard Response Protocols - a simple, easy-to-understand plan that provides clear actions for students and staff to take in an emergency.
 It’s used by districts across the country and was developed by educators, emergency responders and safety experts based on best practices.